onlythompson/master_python_thinking/README.md

 * **[Prefix and Suffix Thinking](/arrays_and_strings.md):** The unusual allen key.
 Unveil hidden patterns and optimize calculations by mastering cumulative computations from both ends
 * **[Two Pass Approach](/arrays_and_strings.md):**  Reveal the unseen in complex problems by strategically traversing data multiple times.
 * **[Subsets](/arrays_and_strings.md):** A convention to note.
 Explore the power of combinations and unleash new perspectives on problem-solving.
+* **[Permutations](/techniques/permutations.md):** Unlock the Combinatorial Secrets! 🔀✨ Master the art of rearrangement and harness the power of ordered possibilities in your algorithmic arsenal.

 * ...
 (More algorithms techniques to come!)